 “Mental clutter is the stuff that keeps us stuck in self-sabotage, suffering, struggle, stress and separation.
 It is the stuff that makes life hard and complicated.”

 Yvette Bowlin from Declutterist.com

-In order to become the absolute best version of yourself, you have to declutter your mind.
+In order to become the absolute best version of yourself and find your inner peace, you have to declutter your mind.
 Much like a dirty, disorganized office space can be counterproductive, a mind that’s constantly riddled with random thoughts, fears, and ideas can leave you unfocused and incapable of any real accomplishments.
 Worrying thoughts about what lies ahead and reliving past regrets is not conducive to reaching your life goals.

 “Clutter isn’t just in your home, attic, garage or office.
 Clutter is also in your mind, and it distracts you from the amazing things you are meant to be.”

 A great place to start is always cleaning up your home and work environment.
 If you have piles and piles of random projects lying around, your brain will get the idea that there’s always something pressing that needs to be done.
 Creating a serene, peaceful, and organized space will make you more mindful.

 You’ll be far more effective in all life areas once you’ve made a concerted effort to get rid of mental clutter.
 Keep in mind that brain clutter, much like physical clutter, can be quite addictive, especially if you’ve become conditioned to living with it.
 Despite the temporary discomfort that mental decluttering might cause, ongoing efforts to remain clear and focused thinking will definitely pay off.